tech-med/medlearnity.com/src/content/blog/medical-student-journey/index.md

 From this medical student journey, you probably get the idea that there will be many exams you will be taking if you are interested in becoming a doctor.
 If you're looking to get additional help with your [USMLE](https://www.medlearnity.com/usmle/), [MCAT](https://www.medlearnity.com/mcat/) or [Residency Board Exams test prep](https://www.medlearnity.com/residency-board-exams/), reach out to us at Medlearnity and get a personalized tutoring service.

 We have expert tutors who have scored high in these exams to answer any of your questions and guide you through your studies.
 We specialize in USMLE, COMLEX, MCAT, Shelf/NBME, Residency Board Exams and Admission Consulting.
-Sign up for our [free trial](https://www.medlearnity.com/start-here/) today!
+Sign up for our [free trial](https://www.medlearnity.com/start-here/) today
 [![get tutoring for your medical exams with medlearnity](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2021/12/03-Get-Tutoring-for-Your-Exams-With-Medlearnity.png)](https://www.medlearnity.com/start-here/)